ceshine/ceshine-hugo/content/post/20200711-torchscript-half-precision/index.md

 {{< figure src="featuredImage.jpg" caption="[Photo Credit](https://unsplash.com/photos/wdc9ZAiwBB4)" >}}

-This is a short post describing how to use half precision in [TorchScript](https://pytorch.org/docs/stable/jit.html).
-This can speed up models that were trained using mixed precision in PyTorch (using [Apex Amps](https://github.com/NVIDIA/apex)), and also some of the model trained using full precision (with some potential degradation of accuracies).
+This is a short post describing how to use half precision in [TorchScript](https://PyTorch.org/docs/stable/jit.html).
+This can speed up models that were trained using mixed precision in PyTorch (using [Apex Amps](https://github.com/NVIDIA/apex)), and also some of the model trained using full precision (with some potential degradation of accuracy).

 > TorchScript is a way to create serializable and optimizable models from PyTorch code.
-Any TorchScript program can be saved from a Python process and loaded in a process where there is no Python dependency. [source](https://pytorch.org/docs/stable/jit.html#)
+Any TorchScript program can be saved from a Python process and loaded in a process where there is no Python dependency. [source](https://PyTorch.org/docs/stable/jit.html#)

-> This repository (NVIDIA/apex) holds NVIDIA-maintained utilities to streamline mixed precision and distributed training in Pytorch.
-Some of the code here will be included in upstream Pytorch eventually. [source](https://github.com/NVIDIA/apex)
+> This repository (NVIDIA/apex) holds NVIDIA-maintained utilities to streamline mixed precision and distributed training in PyTorch.
+Some of the code here will be included in upstream PyTorch eventually. [source](https://github.com/NVIDIA/apex)

 # Overview